 Because they don’t add value.
 So, Instead of writing a content that’s way too short, add it into a pre-existing post and make it more in-depth.

-Robots.txt can be sued to block Google bot from indexing unecessay places of your website.
-This save you from thin content issues if used wisley.
+Robots.txt can be used to block Google bot from indexing unnecessary parts of your website.
+This saves you from thin content issues if used wisley.

 This will let Google bot scan the important pages of your site, which you want to rank on SERPs.

 Learn how to create an SEO optimized robots.txt file for your blog.